 Overview

-School social work (SSW) is a challenging yet rewarding
+School social work (SSW) is a challenging and rewarding

 profession.
 In schools, social workers often serve as the liaison